What is placenta abruptio?

 - Using cocaine.

-- Having a scar from a past surgery or a Reference uterine fibroid Opens New Window where the placenta has attached to the wall of the uterus.
+- Having a scar from a past surgery or a uterine fibroid where the placenta has attached to the wall of the uterus.

 - Having an injury to the uterus.
-This could happen in a car accident or as a result of physical abuse.
+This could occur because of a car accident, a fall, or physical abuse.

-- Reference Premature rupture of membranes Opens New Window for 24 hours or more, especially when there is an infection in the uterus.
+- Premature rupture of membranes for 24 hours or more, especially when there is an infection in the uterus.

-- A uterus that hurts or is sore.
+- Have a painful or sore uterus.
 It might also feel hard or rigid.

-- Signs of early labor.
+- Have signs of early labor.
 These include regular contractions and aches or pains in your lower back or belly.